forrestjacobs/forrestjacobs.com/content/nixos-on-wsl.md

 ## Addendum: Share `.ssh` directory with Windows

-It turns out that [file permissions set in WSL are preserved in NTFS][^2].
+It turns out that [file permissions set in WSL are preserved in NTFS][^fs-perm-wsl-ntfs].
 You can store your SSH configuration files in Windows, and still use them from WSL with no permissions issues:

 - Set up your `~/.ssh` in NixOS like normal.
 - Move your `~/.ssh` directory to Windows with `mv ~/.ssh /mnt/c/Users/<your Windows username>/.ssh`